Ever want to jump into your screensaver? These are the destinations behind them.

 The use of an image of the Moraca Canyon for Windows 10 was “huge marketing for Montenegro as a tourist destination,” said Nina Vukčević, of the Balkan country’s national tourism organization.
 At least one famous tourist appears to have visited as a result: Microsoft co-founder Bill Gates, Vukčević said, came last year.
 He went zip-lining.

 Sometimes a destination’s screen status can even provide useful landmarks for other tourism spots nearby.
-That ha been the impact of one Windows 10 image of a cave on New Zealand’s Wharariki Beach, located at the northern tip of the country’s main southern island.
+That has been the impact of one Windows 10 image of a cave on New Zealand’s Wharariki Beach, located at the northern tip of the country’s main southern island.

 “When people query where [our campgrounds] are, I ask them have they seen the start-up picture on Windows 10 of a beach … yes … well that is the beach [a 20-minute] walk from our park,” wrote Glenda Kyle, the off-site booking and office manager for Wharariki Beach Holiday Park.